 Whilst the purpose of the MPS is to set out the policy framework for sustainable development of our seas at UK level, it will be the role of marine plans to set out how the MPS will be implemented in specific areas.
 Marine plans will provide detailed policy and spatial guidance and ensure that individual decisions within a plan area make the appropriate contribution to UK, national and area-specific policy objectives.
 Where needed, supporting guidance on the marine planning systems will be produced by the relevant UK administration.

 The second stage will consist of a series of Marine Plans that will interpret and present the national policies within the MPS and apply area specific policy, spatially where appropriate, within marine plan areas.

 Marine plans must be consistent with the MPS, ensuring a strong link between national policy and local application.
 The Marine Management Organisation (MMO) is responsible for the development of marine plans on behalf of the government.
 The MMO and Historic England have agreed to work together in a coordinated approach to share information and ensure account is taken of both the marine historic landscape and historic sites in the development of marine plans.

 The MPS and marine plans will guide and direct licensing decisions in the marine environment.
 Marine plans will be a source of information, which developers and other marine industries can use when considering where and how they might carry out activities.

-The MMO will be responsible for the licensing of developments up to the mean higher water tide (inclusive of any tidal rivers), but will consult with the relevant local planning authority on any proposals for the inter-tidal area ie the area of land between the mean high water and the mean low water point.
+The MMO will be responsible for the licensing of developments up to the mean higher water tide (inclusive of any tidal rivers), but will consult with the relevant local planning authority on any proposals for the inter-tidal area ie the area of land up to the high water spring tide level.
 The Marine Plan produced by the MMO will cover the inter-tidal area in consultation with the relevant local planning authority.